Dry Herbs

 To get the most flavor out of dried herbs:

-1. Crush or Rub: Crush or rub the dried herbs between your fingers or in your palm before adding them to your dish.
+1. Crush or Rub: Crush or rub the dried herbs between your fingers or palm before adding them to your dish.
 This releases their essential oils and enhances their flavor.

 2. Cook Early: Add dried herbs early in the cooking process.
 This allows them to rehydrate and infuse their flavors into the dish.